effective-transit-alliance/transit-learning-center/source/electrical power systems.md

 Rolling stock which needs power is connected to the overhead wire with a *pantograph*.

-Modern overhead wire wire systems are typically at higher voltages AC, such as 25 kHz and 50 kHz.
+Modern overhead wire systems are typically at higher voltages AC, such as 25 kHz and 50 kHz.

 ## Third Rail